FUSED-Wind/fusedwind-gui/README.md

     $ pip install -r webapp/requirements.txt

+* Install the fusedwind-gui package:

+    $ python setup.py install

+To be able to edit the source of the package and not have to re-install it instead run:

+    $ python setup.py develop

 ### Starting the web app

-To run the web app locally on your machine activate your OpenMDAO virtual environment and issue the command
+The installed package adds an executable file in your bin directory, so to run the web app locally on your machine activate your OpenMDAO virtual environment and issue the command

-    $ python run.py
+    $ fusedwindGUI

+which can be issued from any location.
 In a web browser open the page http://localhost:5000/

 ## Working with Docker (the easier way, if you have docker)